Can Stress Cause Acid Reflux?

 GERD symptoms include heartburn, regurgitation, and difficulty swallowing.
 People who experience frequent heartburn are at greater risk of developing GERD, especially if it occurs two or more times a week.
 Risk factors for GERD include obesity, smoking, and certain medications.

-What is stomach acid
+What is stomach acid?

 Stomach acid is a digestive fluid produced by the stomach glands to break down food into absorbable nutrients.
 It is a mixture of hydrochloric acid, enzymes, and mucus that helps to maintain the acidic pH of the stomach.